eazyclap/RainAlert/README.md

 # RainAlert
-Programs that sends an SMS when rain is coming.
+Program that sends an SMS when rain is coming.

 Uses https://openweathermap.org/ and https://www.twilio.com/ APIs